IntegerAlex/personal-blog/README.md

 ## Usage

-1. Create new blog posts in the `src/posts` directory.
+1. Create new blog posts in the `/posts` directory.
 Follow the existing file structure and use Markdown syntax to write your content.

-2. Customize the website by modifying the configuration files in the `src` directory.
+2. Customize the website by modifying the configuration files in the `.vitepress/` directory.

 3. Preview the website locally: